 - Install window guards on all windows above the first floor.

 - Watch your toddler carefully when she is anywhere near water, including buckets, pools, toilets or bathtubs.

 - Never use a baby walker.

 - Keep your baby's environment free of tobacco smoke.

 - Avoid sun exposure by keeping your baby covered and in the shade when possible.
 You may use sunscreen (SPF 30) if shade and clothing don't offer enough protection.

 - Offer your toddler healthy foods, including fruits, vegetables and whole milk.

 - Do not give your child foods that could cause choking, such as peanuts, popcorn, carrot sticks, whole grapes, raisins, whole beans or hard candy.

-- Brush your child's teeth and gums with a soft brush.
+- Brush your child's teeth and gums with a soft brush and rice-size smear of fluroide toothpaste.
 Make an appointment with a dentist for your child's first dental exam.